Nassim-Hb/Python_project/README.md

 # Methodology

 The project begins with data exploration, using Pandas to analyze and clean the data.
-Various visualizations are created using Matplotlib to better understand the data and uncover any patterns or trends.
+Various visualizations are created using Matplotlib and Seaborn to better understand the data and uncover any patterns or trends.
 The project then moves on to modeling, using Scikit-learn to create clustering models.

 # Data exploration and data wrangling